petrohi/k155la3/content/posts/2022/tensil_ultra96v2.md

 We also need to `scp` the bitstream and compiler artifacts.

-TThe bitstream contains the FPGA configuration resulting from Vivado synthesis and implementation.
-PYNQ also needs hardware handoff that describes FPGA components accessible to the host, such as DMA.
+The bitstream contains the FPGA configuration resulting from Vivado synthesis and implementation.
+PYNQ also needs a hardware handoff file that describes FPGA components accessible to the host, such as DMA.
 Place both files in `/home/xilinx` on the development board.
 Assuming you are in the Vivado project directory, run the following commands to copy files over.

 ```bash
 scp tensil-ultra96v2.runs/impl_1/tensil_ultra96v2_wrapper.bit xilinx@192.168.3.1:tensil_ultra96v2.bit